coronalabs/corona-docs/markdown/guide/html5/plugins/index.markdown

 ### Passing functions to JavaScript
 We have already seen that it is very straightforward to call JavaScript functions from Lua.
 But it is often required to do the reverse - invoke a callback to Lua when some JavaScript async operations is finished.
 This is tricky, since JavaScript doesn't provide any mechanisms to interact with its garbage collector.
 Simpler, value types like strings, numbers or event tables can be copied between Lua and JavaScript, so memory leaks are not a problem because copies are handled separately on each side.
 Functions on other hand, must maintain connection to their environment in order to perform expected tasks.
-Nevertheless, Corona provides two ways that allow Lua functions can be passed to Javascript:
+Nevertheless, CORONA_CORE_PRODUCT provides two ways that allow Lua functions can be passed to Javascript:

 <a id="funcToJsProp"></a>